 Chocolate Chip Cookie Frosting

-The chocolate chip cookie frosting on this cake is a new fave.
-I used my favourite brown sugar Swiss meringue buttercream and added a whole bunch of crushed cookies into it.
-I used store-bought Chips Ahoy cookies for this (partly due to laziness), but you could use your own favourite chocolate chip cookie recipe instead.
+I used store-bought Chips Ahoy cookies for this (partly due to laziness), but you could use your own favorite chocolate chip cookie recipe instead.
 Just make sure the cookies are more on the crunchy side rather than chewy, as you want to crush them up pretty fine and chewy cookies are more likely to clump.

 I used a food processor to pulverize the cookies, then passed them through a mesh strainer to get out any larger lingering bits.
 This gave me the cookie powder I was looking for that would add just the slightest bit of texture to the buttercream, but still make it easy to smooth.